nutirition-positions/nutrition-positions.github.io/index.md

 ### Current Progress

-The project is currently in the stage of cementing the look of the web application, as well as creating the components and layouts of each of the planned pages.
-The app will keep track of the restaurants by using collections including but not limited to Restaurants and Reviews.
+Currently Eatereez is undergoing the last stage before full launch.
+Our final goals is to give the application an aesthetic touch which includes an overhaul of the landing page, restaurant page, and other small things.
+Including to our goals is to complete the implementation of the reviews and maps for all restaurants.

 [Milestone 1](https://github.com/nutrition-positions/eatereez/projects/1) shows the current status of the project at the completion of the first milestone, which includes mockups of each of the project pages.

 [Milestone 2](https://github.com/nutrition-positions/eatereez/projects/2) shows the current status of the project as it heads towards the second milestone, which involves creating functional webpages for the website.

+[Milestone 3](https://github.com/nutrition-positions/eatereez/projects/3) shows the current status of the project as it heads towards the second milestone, which involves creating functional webpages for the website.

 ## Project Pages